phil-ledgerwood/kc-kali-silat/src/pages/equipment/index.md

 - Boxing gloves (16 oz. is best)
 - MMA gloves
 - Training bolo
-- Protective sparring headgear (preferably with a level of face protection - fencing headger also works)
+- Protective sparring headgear (preferably with a level of face protection - fencing headgear also works)
 - Groin protector
 - Water bottle
 - Notebook and pen